 "reset-to-request-time" overwrites the value of the "Last-Modified:" header with the current time.
-You could use this option together with https://doi.org/10.1007/journal.com/ to further customize your random range.
+You could use this option together with https://doi.org/10.108/journal.com/ to further customize your random range.

 The preferred parameter here is "randomize".
 It is safe to use, as long as the time settings are more or less correct.
 If the server sets the "Last-Modified:" header to the time of the request, the random range becomes zero and the value stays the same.
-Therefore you should later randomize it a second time with https://diamont.nih.google-beta-since, just to be sure.
+Therefore you should later randomize it a second time with hided-if-modified-since, just to be sure.

-It is also recommended to use this action together with $\underline{\tt crunch-if-none-match}$.
-Example usage:
+It is also recommended to use this action together with crunch-if-none-match.